opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 In dynamic TAO, subnet zero is a special subnet.
 It is designed to provide the following benefits:

 - The subnet zero is the only subnet that does not have any subnet pool associated with it.
 TAO holders can only stake into subnet zero in TAO token denominations.
-Hence, TAO holders and validators who prefer not to think about either subnet-specific staking or about dTAO tokens can stake in subnet zero.
+Hence, TAO holders and validators who prefer not to think about either subnet-specific staking or about $\alpha$ tokens can stake in subnet zero.
 Their stake will remain in TAO denomination in the validator hotkeys as there is no notion of alpha in subnet zero.
 - The subnet zero is also the only subnet that does not have any validating or mining defined on it.
 Incentive mechanisms cannot be run in subnet zero.
 Nevertheless, a validator's hotkey registered in subnet zero will accept stake TAO.
 - Because there is no subnet pool attached to the subnet zero, a validator hotkey's local weight in subnet zero is simply the raw TAO units that exist as stake in this hotkey.

 :::caution Staking in subnet zero
-As a rule, you can only stake in TAO denomination in subnet zero, and only in alpha (dTAO) denomination in all other subnets.
+As a rule, you can only stake in TAO denomination in subnet zero, and only in the subnet-specific $\alpha$ denomination in all other subnets.
 Hence, stake in subnet zero is always expressed in TAO units.
 :::

 ---

 ## Global weight

-Global weight of a validator hotkey is the sum of the [local weights](#local-weight-or-tao-equiv-τ_in-x-αα_out) for all the subnets, including subnet zero, where this hotkey is validating.
+Global weight of a validator hotkey is the sum of the [local weights](#local-weight-or-tao-equiv) for all the subnets, including subnet zero, where this hotkey is validating.

 ### Example